-The purpose of the SCIPEA project was to strengthen climate partnerships on three levels.
-Enhancing links and data exchanges between global, regional and national climate organisations was a core part of the project, with the aim of strengthening resources and tools for seasonal forecasts.
-In addition, the project facilitated the co-development of tailored services with climate information providers and users.
-The long-term capacity development aims of the project involved working with national meteorological and hydrological services (NMHSs), universities and training centres in the region to strengthen training resources and the capacity for climate service development.
+The purpose of the SCIPEA project is to strengthen climate partnerships on three levels.
+Enhancing links and data exchanges between global, regional and national climate organisations is a core part of the project, with the aim of strengthening resources and tools for seasonal forecasts.
+In addition, the project has facilitated the co-development of tailored services with climate information providers and users.
+The long-term capacity development aims of the project involve working with national meteorological and hydrological services (NMHSs), universities and training centres in the region to strengthen training resources and the capacity for climate service development.

-August 2016 - Extended training at Greater Horn of Africa Climate Outlook Forum (GHACOF) 44.
-Read our blog about this series of workshops.
+Blog, August 2016 - Extended training at Greater Horn of Africa Climate Outlook Forum (GHACOF) 44.

 Report, November 2016 - Science visit to USA.